 As your child goes through the potty training process, he or she has a new friend and helper: Pinky Bear!
 This sweet bear likes to leave treats as rewards for potty-training progress.
 Still, even the best of us run out of inspiration, so check out our helpful guide below for potty training reward ideas.
 That way, if Pinky Bear needs a few new ideas about what to bring, these options should help!

-- A sticker.
 Stickers are a great reward that your child can wear on his or her sleeve.
 Plus, they’re fairly inexpensive, too.
 Find a roll of stickers that follow your child’s interests.
-Movie characters, animals, even trucks—there’s an option for everything.
+Movie characters, animals, even trucks, there’s an option for everything.

 An edible treat

 Age-appropriate and parent-approved candies are a great way to celebrate potty training efforts.
 Even healthy treats such as yogurt and fruit have a different appeal when Pinky Bear brings them!

 A piece of origami art.

 If you’re talented enough to make origami cranes or frogs, they can be a unique offering from Pinky Bear.
 You can also make paper boats, hats, and planes for your child to play with during the day.

 Experiences are great treats, too!
 You can make reward coupons, which can give your child privileges like a day at the park, a meal of his or her choice, or a movie night.
 This option is great for big achievements.